timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 we can associate the intrusive memory with desired, "adaptive information."

-Finally, reconsolidation needs
-new, 'disconfirming [experiential] knowledge' to associate with the original intrusive memory.
+Finally, reconsolidation associates the original intrusive memory with new, 'disconfirming [experiential] knowledge'.
 These new learnings are provided by the
 IFS steps of